Basic Student Shopping List

 A CAT 6 cable is strongly recommended for easy connection to the ResNet Ethernet jack in residence hall rooms and family housing residences.

 Students living in the residence halls and university apartments (family housing and Bear Creek) have access to the university's high-speed Wired Internet.
 To connect, you will need to bring or purchase an Ethernet cable.

 Computers with Dual Band spectrum (2.4 GHz and 5 GHz) 802.11n or 802.11ac are required for full compatibility with campus Wi-Fi networks.

 CU Boulder students have access to eduroam Secure Wireless and UCB wireless networks to connect to the Internet.
 UCB Wireless is available in most university buildings on main campus and residence halls.
 Visit the Network and Internet Services page for information about connecting to Wi-Fi, using a secure connections and other network configuration information.

 *Note: Students are prohibited from using their own wireless access points in the residence halls or university apartments.
 Contact the IT Service Center for questions and proper etiquette when using campus wireless.

 If you are bringing a printer to the residence halls and university apartments, OIT recommends USB wired printers for the most consistent operation.
 Wi-Fi printers are not recommended as they can degrade the Wi-Fi connection for users in the vicinity of the printer.

 Protect yourself by keeping your computer's antivirus software up-to-date with any needed patches and disabling file sharing.
 Antivirus protection is available at no charge for students.

-CU Boulder offers a variety of software to Students at low or no cost.
-Before purchasing software, check the Software Downloads and Licensing for available low cost offerings.
+CU Boulder offers a variety of software to students at low or no cost.
+Before purchasing software, check the Software Catalog for available low-cost offerings.

 OIT recommends students use surge protectors to protect your technology from the consequences of a power surge.
 Surge protectors can be purchased at the CU Book Store or other retailers.